pitchpoint-solutions/sfs/README.md

 ## Features
-* Object metadata is indexed in elasticsearch which allows for quick reads, updates, deletes and listings even when containers container millions of objects
+* Object metadata is indexed in elasticsearch which allows for quick reads, updates, deletes and listings even when containers contain millions of objects
 * Objects are versioned and the number of revisions stored can be configured per container.
-This means that you'll never loose by object by overwriting it or deleting it (unless you force a deletion).
+This means that you'll never loose an object by overwriting it or deleting it (unless you force a deletion).
 * Each object can have a TTL set on it so that manual purging is not required
 * Object data is stored in data files that are themselves replicated and healed when necessary (the object data replication level can be controlled by container independently of the object index settings).
 If the object size is very small it's stored with the object metadata instead of the data file.
 This is useful if you're storing token type data.
 * Object data files do not need to be compacted since the block ranges are recycled.
 The range allocator attempts to be intelligent about which ranges object data is written to so that writes are sequential.